Like all sports, golf is currently getting to grips with effects of the coronavirus pandemic.

-What else has been cancelled?
+What has definitely been cancelled?

 Our Commissioner's statement on the decision to cancel THE PLAYERS Championship. pic.twitter.com/nxlgmy5mzI